 Taking good care of succulents makes the bloom last longer.
 While it retains the same vibrancy and colorful brightness of the flower.
 The succulents are very picky when it comes to flowering.
 You have to provide the right care and temperature to encourage the flowering.

 The succulent flowers are attractive to insects, such as aphids that can destroy the flower as well as the plant.
-Spray the succulent with organic herbicides or with water mixed alcohol and horticulture soap.
+Spray the succulents with organic herbicides or with water mixed alcohol and horticulture soap.

 What stimulates flowering in succulents?

 Most succulents bloom in late spring to early summer while some varieties may bloom in fall.
 Know the type you are planting and its usual blooming cycle.
-Don’t overwater or fertilize the succulents as this encourages the foliage growth rather than flowers.
+Don’t overwater or fertilize the succulents as this encourages foliage growth rather than flowers.